-I actually have an answer to that.
-For me, the time is being gobbled up by my cute little baby.
-He's four months old now!
-I had him, then came Thanksgiving and Christmas and everyone's birthdays and – BAM – here comes Easter.
+I feel like we just got through the holidays (which around here is also Easter season) and then Valentine's Day – and BAM – here comes Easter.
 Hippity-hopping its way towards unprepared little me.
-And with three older children counting down the days to that oh-so-anticipated Sunday morning, I'd best get my tail in gear to avoid a last-minute scramble.
+And with eager kids counting down the days to that oh-so-anticipated Sunday morning, I'd best get my tail in gear to avoid a last-minute scramble.

 Never fear, the internet is here to save the day!
 In a couple quick clicks, the Easter Bunny can get his (or her?) ducks in a row.
 This handy-dandy list includes everything a kid could want for an epically-awesome spring holiday, all tucked away in a convenient little package.

 I've seen jumbo Easter eggs sold pre-filled at the grocery store, but I much prefer to buy my own and stuff them with things that are educational and customized for my own kids.
-I like the size, store-ability and price of these 8-inch by 4-inch eggs.
+I like the size, store-ability and price of these 7-inch eggs.
 These are great for filling ahead of time and stashing out of sight, or even mailing!
-If you're looking for something really large, Amazon has also 10-inch by 7-inch ones with handles or those same ones are also available at Target with smaller eggs included inside!

-Here are my favorite Easter gifts for the kids:
+Here are my favorite ways to fill jumbo Easter eggs:

 - Bathing suit, goggles or sunglasses, and sunscreen

-- Flip-flops (toddler size 10 is the largest that will fit in the 8-inch eggs)
+- Flip-flops (toddler size 10 is the largest that will fit in the 7-inch eggs)

 - Gardening gloves and seeds